 Confluent Cloud Basics¶

-Confluent Cloud only.
-If you’re using Confluent Cloud Enterprise, contact your sales representative to delete clusters.
+Applicable to Confluent Cloud only.
+If you’re using Confluent Cloud Enterprise, contact your account representative.

 Install the Confluent Cloud CLI¶

 You can use the Confluent Cloud CLI to administer your Confluent Cloud cluster.
-The Confluent Cloud CLI is supported for macOS, Linux, and Unix-based operating systems.
+The Confluent Cloud CLI is supported for macOS, Microsoft Windows, and Linux operating systems.

 - The Confluent Cloud CLI only supports basic produce or consume operations.
 For example, you cannot pass in a